VoxelPlugin/VoxelPluginFreeLegacy/README.md

 * Set your player controller to the **VoxelComplexController** (need to toggle *Show Plugin Content*)
 * Hit play

+## Plugin Voxel failed to load

+If you are getting:
+> Plugin 'Voxel' failed to load because module 'Voxel' could not be loaded.
+There may be an operating system error or the module may not be properly set up.

+you are most likely missing **VCRUNTIME140_1.dll**; you can confirm that by looking at Saved/Logs/Log.txt and checking if it contains something like _Missing import: VCRUNTIME140_1.dll_.

+To fix this, head up to https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads and download & install **vc_redist.x64.exe**.

 ## Pricing & Licensing

 There are two editions of the plugin available: